Alyssa Thomas regains single-season assist record a year after losing it to Caitlin Clark

 UNCASVILLE, Conn.
-(AP) — Alyssa Thomas took back the WNBA single-season assist record, topping Caitlin Clark's mark of 337 set last season.
+(AP) — Alyssa Thomas had no idea that she was closing in on taking back the WNBA's single-season assist record.

+She was just focused on trying to help her team win and improve their playoff positioning.

+She topped Caitlin Clark's mark of 337 assists set last season, but Thomas' Mercury came up short against the Connecticut Sun on Saturday, falling 87-84.

 Thomas held the record in 2023 with 316 assists when she played for Connecticut.
 Clark broke it a year later as a rookie.
 Now the 33-year-old Thomas, who also holds the WNBA record for triple-doubles in a season and career, has it back again.
 She only needed 37 games to reclaim that mark.